-The British Deaf Association campaign for Deaf rights.
-Read on to discover how their efforts make an affect within the Deaf Community.
+The British Deaf Association campaigned for Deaf rights.
+Read on to discover how their efforts make an effect within the Deaf Community.

 Who are the British Deaf Association (BDA)?

 The BDA was established in 1890, originally called the British Deaf and Dumb Association (BDDA).
-The organisation came about as a reaction to the Milan conference of 1880, where the use of sign language in educational settings was banned.
-A small group of campaigners which included Francis Maginn were disgusted at the British attitude towards deafness and wanting to do something about it.
+The organisation reacted to the Milan conference of 1880, where the use of sign language in educational settings was banned.
+A small group of campaigners which included Francis Maginn, were disgusted at the British attitude towards deafness and wanted to do something about it.

 The BDA has always been about campaigning for the rights of Deaf people and for the recognition and acceptance of British Sign Language (BSL).
 The organisation works with local Deaf communities campaigning for equality and the recognition of their BSL Charter.
 Find out more here…

 4. Heritage of Deaf people